TomasH60/dmblock_bonus/README.md

 1. First we define an array of addresses that can interact with the contract. <br />
 2. When we deploy the contract, only the owner can add or remove addresses, which can interact with the contract. <br />
 3. A caller to the contract with an address that is allowed can interact with the interface of the contract. <br />
+4. The contract provides functions to modify or lookup the state of the business invenotry. <br />
 <br />

 Provided is an solidity smart contract solution.